Happiness

 Small treats and rituals

-“One of the secrets of a happy life is continuous small treats.” ~Iris Murdoch Every night after we finish dinner, Doug and I fill our mugs with tea and head for our favorite chairs to watch the evening news on TV.
-It’s a ritual that our dog, Coco, happily anticipates — because we always reward her with a handful of dog biscuits if she finished her dinner, too.
-Watching her savor each and every crunchy bite never fails to bring me joy.
-Sometimes we set our goals too high, deluding ourselves into thinking that happiness depends on attaining a huge win or reward.
-But as today’s quote reminds us, it’s…
+“One of the secrets of a happy life is continuous small treats.” ~Iris Murdoch After dinner, my husband and I grab a mug of tea or coffee and head for our favorite chairs to watch World News Tonight with David Muir on TV.
+Sometimes we treat ourselves to ice cream or a chocolate truffle.
+It’s a ritual that our dog, Coco, happily anticipates — because we also reward her with a handful of dog biscuits if she has finished her dinner.
+Watching her savor each cookie never fails to bring me joy.
+Sometimes we set our goals impossibly high, deluding ourselves into thinking that happiness depends on huge wins, special…